Read About Indian Chai Stories

 A Coffee Lover’s take on Tea!

 Hello again, dear friends!
-The birthday party continues with another new writer joining in!
 Please welcome Rajan Mani to Indian Chai Stories.
 Thank you, Rajan, for sharing your thoughts with all of us.
 Goes to show there’s a world of stories in every cup of tea!
 Cheers! - Gowri

 by Rajan Mani